adsota/ios-sdk/README.md

-AppotaADSDK for iOS
+AdsOTASDK for iOS
 ====
-This is version 1.01 of AppotaADSDK for iOS.
-Every ads setting and ad unit will be create and manage on [https://ads.appota.com](https://ads.appota.com)
+This is version 1.01 of AdsOTASDK for iOS.
+Every ads setting and ad unit will be create and manage on [https://ads.adsota.com](https://ads.adsota.com)

 ## Overview
 1. [Configuration](#1-configuration)